niki-evgeniev/Java-Basic/README.md

-# Software University - SoftUni
+# Software University - SoftUni - JAVA
 Hello this is my homeworks and exercise from modules Java-Basic in Softuni